Moscow court orders Kremlin foe Navalny to prison - WTMJ

 Associated Press

-MOSCOW (AP) — A Moscow court on Tuesday ordered Russian opposition leader Alexei Navalny to more than 2 1/2 years in prison on charges that he violated the terms of his probation while he was recuperating in Germany from nerve-agent poisoning.
+MOSCOW (AP) — A Moscow court on Tuesday ordered Russian opposition leader Alexei Navalny to prison for more than 2 1/2 years, finding that he violated the terms of his probation while recuperating in Germany from nerve-agent poisoning.
+The ruling ignited protests in Moscow and St. Petersburg.

+The ruling came despite massive protests across Russia over the past two weekends and Western calls to free the 44-year-old anti-corruption campaigner.

+“We reiterate our call for the Russian government to immediately and unconditionally release Mr. Navalny, as well as the hundreds of other Russian citizens wrongfully detained in recent weeks for exercising their rights, including the rights to freedom of expression and of peaceful assembly,” U.S. Secretary of State Antony Blinken said after the ruling.

-The prison sentence stems from a 2014 embezzlement conviction that he has rejected as fabricated.
+The prison sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated and politically motivated.

-As the order was read, Navalny pointed to his wife Yulia in the courtroom and traced the outline of a heart on the glass cage where he was being held.
+As the order was read, Navalny smiled and pointed to his wife Yulia in the courtroom and traced the outline of a heart on the glass cage where he was being held.
+“Everything will be fine,” he told her as guards led him away.

 “I have deeply offended him simply by surviving the assassination attempt that he ordered,” he said.

-“The aim of that hearing is to scare a great number of people,” Navalny said.
+“The aim of that hearing is to scare a great number of people,” Navalny added.
 “You can’t jail the entire country.”

-Russia’s penitentiary service alleges that Navalny violated the probation conditions of his suspended sentence from a 2014 money laundering conviction that he has rejected as politically motivated.
-It asked the Simonovsky District Court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although he has spent some of that sentence under house arrest.
+Russia’s penitentiary service said Navalny violated the probation conditions of his suspended sentence from the 2014 conviction.
+It asked the court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although he has spent about a year of it under house arrest that will be counted as time served.

 Navalny emphasized that the European Court of Human Rights has ruled that his 2014 conviction was unlawful and Russia paid him compensation in line with the ruling.